 What to look for when buying a caravan

-Buying a caravan is a big decision.
+Buying a caravan is a big decision, and so is finding the best caravan finance deals.
 New ones aren’t cheap and used ones can come with a heap of problems.
 If you’re planning to buy your first caravan or a used caravan, there’s a lot to consider.
 Here’s what to look for when buying a caravan.

 Sure, a brand spanking new caravan is nice, and if you can afford it, go for it!
 If you can’t buy new, there are plenty of good used caravans around.